davebeesley/davebeesley.github.io/_posts/2016-09-29-css-only-hidden-menus.md

 ## Enter CSS Pseudo selectors

-With the growing support for CSS Pseudo selectors, specifically :target, I have made the jump (pun intended) to using my a jump link to actually show the menu.
+With the growing support for CSS Pseudo selectors, specifically :target, I have made the jump (pun intended) to using a jump link to actually show the menu.
 This approach requires no JavaScript at all, and is supported in all modern browsers (CH 4+, FF 3.5+, Safari 3.2+, Opera 10.1+, IE 7+).

 ### An Example

-So let look at what markup you would use for you menu
+So lets look at what markup you would use for you menu

 ```` html
 <nav class="nav" id="main-nav" role="navigation">